treeverse/lakeFS/deployments/compose/README.md

 To access the lakeFS UI, go to http://localhost:8000.

 The docker-compose also runs the setup stage and configures admin user with the following credentials:
-* username: AKIAIOSFODNN7EXAMPLE
+* Access key ID: `AKIAIOSFODNN7EXAMPLE`
-* password: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
+* Secret access key: `wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`

 ### Hive Client